xmos/lib_src/lib_src/doc/rst/lib_src.rst

 SRC Implementation
 ------------------

 The SSRC and ASRC implementations are closely related to each other and share the majority of the system building blocks.
 The key difference between them is that SSRC uses fixed polyphase 160:147 and 147:160 final rate change filters whereas the ASRC uses an adaptive polyphase filter.
-The ASRC adaptive polyphase coefficients are computed for every sample using the second order spline based interpolation.
+The ASRC adaptive polyphase coefficients are computed for every sample using second order spline based interpolation.

 SRC Nominal Rate Changes
 ........................

-The nominal rate change ratios between 44.1KHz and 192KHz are supported are shown in the below table.
+The nominal rate change ratios between 44.1KHz and 192KHz are shown in the below table.

 .. list-table:: Rate Changes for Sample Rate Conversion
      :header-rows: 2